 If your employee is applying for a specified skills visa, they must submit a points calculation as well.
 The points system will rate applicants based on their skills, and they’ll need more than 70 points to be considered for a visa.
 As an employer, you also need to prepare certain documents for the visa application process, including:

 - Details of your company or organization

 - Itinerary in Japan

 Other Important and Unique Considerations

 Applicants must pay a fee for the type of Japanese working visa they’re applying for.
 The fee depends on the type of visa, the applicant’s nationality, and whether they want a single- or multiple-entry process.
 Usually, a single-entry visa is about 3,000 JPY, or $30, and a multiple-entry visa is 6,000 JPY, or about $60.

 Work With Globalization Partners for a Smooth Expansion

-If you need help getting employees the visas they need, you can count on Globalization Partners.
+If you need help expanding to Japan, you can count on Globalization Partners.
 Contact us today to learn more about our comprehensive solution.